 “What a looooong day!”
 Josh exclaimed as he slumped exhaustedly into his chair after a particularly hot Missouri summer day.
 His wife, Kara, sat across from him in the living room with their newborn child bouncing happily upon her lap, looking back at her husband in bemusement.

 “What was bad about today?” she replied as the right corner of her mouth turned up in a faint smirk.
-After being married for just over five years, she knew to ask the question, even though she thought she already knew the answer.
+After being married for just over six years, she knew to ask the question, even though she thought she already knew the answer.

 Josh glanced back up at Kara and their son, a mischievous grin spreading across his face.
 Had his sarcasm become so transparent to her after their many years together?

 “Well I played a lot of gaga ball today, talked to some pastors and church members, ate chicken nuggets, and took a lot of pictures,” he said smiling the entire time.

 “Uh-huh….
 And you get paid to do this?”

 “How dare you insinuate that I all I do is just play around?”
 Josh replied sardonically.
 “Honey, it’s like Brett Favre used to say: ‘They pay me for the months and months of preparation I put in.
 I’d almost play the ‘game’ for free.’”

 Tina Twenter here, better known as Core Camps Registrar.
 Looking forward to seeing you at Camp this summer.
 I’m here to help you with any details for Core Camp registrations.
 If you have any questions don’t hesitate to ask.
 Happy to help make your registration a smooth and easy process.